 (290/300) x 100 = 97%

 The shorter the period in question, the more sensitive the formula will be to daily movements.
 The reason is that the difference between the high and the low point should be relatively small, in theory.
-In the above three examples, the S&P 500 index has strong momentum over 14 days and 30 days.
+The S&P 500 index has strong momentum over 14 days and 30 days in the above three examples.
 However, it is notably lower if you only look at it for 8 days.
 However, they all indicate a potentially overbought scenario.

 Then you have the slow stochastic oscillator indicator.
-With the slow stochastic oscillator, the %D figure is traditionally a three-day rolling average over the %K three-day rolling average.
+The %D figure is traditionally a three-day rolling average over the %K three-day rolling average with the slow stochastic oscillator.
 We calculate the slow indicator, as well as the average indicator from the primary indicator.
 The latter is also sometimes referred to as the fast stochastic indicator.
 This creates an even smoother chart where movements above 80 and below 20 can be rare.
 However, we can consider them strong signals when they do occur.

 Next, let us take a look at two stochastic oscillator indicator charts.
 We will highlight some of the turning points which could have proved beneficial for traders.
 The first chart is the traditional (fast) stochastic oscillator indicator with a smoother %D trend line based upon the %K factor.

-You will notice towards the start of this chart (after the initial fall) that the purple line, the short-term %K line, moves up through the %D line (orange line) around the 20% level.
+Towards the start of this chart (after the initial fall), you will notice that the purple line, the short-term %K line, moves up through the %D line (orange line) around the 20% level.
 Many people believe this represents a strong buy signal.

 As it happens, this was the start of a rally in the index.
 The rally lasted until around the 24th of July.
-After the initial rally from oversold (strong momentum) to overbought (weakening momentum), the stochastic oscillator indicator was fluctuating just around the 80% line.
-There is a general consensus that anything above 80 is potentially overbought, and anything below 20 is potentially oversold.
+After the initial rally from oversold (strong momentum) to overbought (weakening momentum), the stochastic oscillator indicator fluctuated just around the 80% line.
+A general consensus is that anything above 80 is potentially overbought, and anything below 20 is potentially oversold.